digital-asset/ex-models/chat/README.md

 ## Workflow
 1. Anyone can start a group by creating a `GroupChat` contract.
 2. New group members are onboarded by existing members.
 Discovery happens off-ledger.
-Ie `Alice` is assumed to have told `Bob` and `Charlie` about her group "troll-bot" in the included scenarios.
+Ie `Alice` is assumed to have told `Bob` and `Charlie` about her group "troll-bot" in the included scripts.
 3. Members can post messages with the `Post_Message` choice and leave the group using the `LeaveGroup` choice as they please.

 ## Building